Split Pea

 Health Benefits

-- Excellent source of plant-based protein, supporting muscle growth and repair.
+- Excellent source of plant-based protein, supporting muscle health and satiety.

-- Contains essential vitamins and minerals like folate, potassium, and magnesium for overall well-being.
+- Rich in essential vitamins and minerals like folate, iron, and potassium, contributing to overall wellness.

-- May help regulate blood sugar levels due to its high fiber content.
+- May help lower cholesterol levels due to its soluble fiber content, supporting heart health.

 Storage Tips

-Split peas should be stored in an airtight container in a cool, dry, and dark place, like a pantry or cupboard.
-When properly stored, they can last for up to 1-2 years.
-Check periodically for any signs of moisture or pests.
-Cooked split peas can be stored in the refrigerator for 3-4 days in an airtight container.
-Freezing is also an option for longer storage; cooked split peas can be frozen for up to 2-3 months.
-Be sure to cool them completely before freezing.
+Split peas should be stored in an airtight container in a cool, dry, and dark place, such as a pantry or cupboard.
+This helps prevent moisture absorption and pest infestations.
+When stored properly, split peas can last for up to 2 years.
+Check periodically for any signs of spoilage, such as discoloration or an off-odor.
+While refrigeration isn't necessary for dried split peas, cooked split peas should be refrigerated promptly and consumed within 3-4 days.
+Freezing cooked split peas is also an option for longer storage; they can be frozen for up to 2-3 months.

 Marnirni-apinthi Building, Lot Fourteen,